BAPTIZE IN THE NAME OF JESUS CHRIST

 Even if the Holy Spirit had a part in the baptismal formula, it is sent by God the Father in the name of Jesus Christ!

 Why is the Holy Spirit sent in the name of Jesus?
 Again, “there is no salvation in any other” name than Jesus Christ[5].
 While baptism is for the remission of sin, the Holy Spirit begets eternal life; therefore, it is also necessary for salvation.
-However, it must be sent by God the Father in the name of the Savior.
+However, it must be sent by God the Father in the name of the Savior Jesus Christ.

 Another problem is that the Holy Spirit comes only through the laying on of hands by an ordained elder or minister, not as a result of the baptism ceremony!
 Receiving the Holy Spirit is, in fact, completely separate from baptism:

-ACTS 8:14-18 Now when the apostles in Jerusalem heard that Samaria had received the Word of God, they sent Peter and John to them; 15 Who, after coming down to Samaria, prayed for them, that they might receive the Holy Spirit; 16 For as yet it had not fallen upon any of them, but they had only been baptized in the name of the Lord Jesus.
-17 Then they laid their hands on them, and they received the Holy Spirit.
-18 Now when Simon saw that the Holy Spirit was given by the laying on of the hands of the apostles, he offered them money.
+ACTS 8:14-18 Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them, 15 who, when they had come down, prayed for them that they might receive the Holy Spirit.
+16 For as yet He had fallen upon none of them.
+They had only been baptized in the name of the Lord Jesus.
+17 Then they laid hands on them, and they received the Holy Spirit.
+18 And when Simon saw that through the laying on of the apostles’ hands the Holy Spirit was given, he offered them money,

-ACTS 10:44-45, 47-48 While Peter was still speaking these words, the Holy Spirit came upon all those who were listening to the message.
-45 And the believers from the circumcision were astonished, as many as had come with Peter, that upon the Gentiles also the gift of the Holy Spirit had been poured out [by God the Father]; … 47 “Can anyone forbid water, that these should not be baptized, who have also received the Holy Spirit as we did?”
+ACTS 10:44-45, 47-48 While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
+45 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out [by God the Father] on the Gentiles also. … 47 “Can anyone forbid water, that these should not be baptized who have received the Holy Spirit just as we have?”
 48 And he commanded them to be baptized in the name of the Lord.
-Then they besought him to remain for a number of days.
+Then they asked him to stay a few days.

 Including the Holy Spirit in ANY form makes absolutely no sense because it has no purpose in water immersion baptism.